ben432rew/recession_survivor/project/users/README.md

 Then, they will be taken to a welcome screen where they will be able to:

-    1. See all time high scores list*
+    1. See all time high scores list
-    2. See their games history*
+    2. See their games history
     3. Continue a previous game/start a new one
     4. Change their password

 Once they decide to start a new game or continue an old one, the user object will be available in views.py of any other apps as the 'request.user'.

-*Should the all time high scores list and games history be part of the portfolio app?

 #### Upgrades:
 make index, signup, login, and welcome screen all the same page with ajax